sangharshgautam/wh-scoreboard-api/README.md

 **Objective**
 1. Working model
 2. Demostrate use of unit, IT and code coverage
-3.
+3. Frameworks/tech: Spring, hibernate/jpa, angular

 **Out of scope:**
 1. RBAC model not implemented
 2. Form based authentication used(idealy jwt should be used)
-3. No Authorization
+3. No Authorization atm
-4. Spring SIMP used.
+4. Spring SIMP/Stomp used.
 5. In memory database H2 has been used for persistence.
-6. Tests have been written for important classes and methods
+6. Tests have been written for important classes and methods only
 7. unit tests have been written for front end using jasmine/karma
 8. unit tests for backend are using junit/mockito
 9. CRUD operations are available for all entities but all may not be needed